aventisia/public-docs/Pooja/Documents/workflow-logics/variable/merge-lists.md

 ---

+## Summary

-This feature is useful for **combining multiple lists** while keeping the original lists intact. 🚀
+This feature is useful for **combining multiple lists** while keeping the original lists intact.